JonasBeal/PhdThesis/docs/index.md

 bibliography: [bib/thesis.bib]
 #nocite: '@ito_control_2008' # references appearing in the references section but not in text

-description: "This is my PhD thesis."
+description: "Jonas Béal - PhD thesis in Genomics"
 ---